WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 How do I tell someone I'm a system?

 - Assess if it is safe to tell this person you are a system.
 Would they tell someone you don't trust?
 Would they be supportive?
+Are they someone who has hurt you before?
+Would they take advantage of this information?

 - If they are safe to tell, why do you want to tell them about this?
 Do you need their help?
 Maybe they are your therapist.
 Do you want them to understand you better?
 Maybe they are a loved one.
 Figure out what the purpose in telling them is.